zibz0017/QuartzVault/content/Macroeconomics/Financial Incentives to Invent Things.md

 ### Pros
 1. <span style="display: block; text-align: justify;">The free market decides what people patent.
 You can patent a bicycle with square wheels, but if nobody wants it, you won't make any money. this encourages people to try an patent things that people want.[^1]</span>
 ### Cons
 1. <span style="display: block; text-align: justify;">This can keep the availability for the product low.
-Only one individual producer can produce the good.[^1]</span>
+Only one individual producer can produce the good.
+This will also naturally keep the price high.[^1]</span>
 2. <span style="display: block; text-align: justify;">This may limit others who are able to utilize the idea from being able to do so.[^1]</span>
 ### Points to Consider
 1. <span style="display: block; text-align: justify;">How long should a patent last?[^1]</span>